jsxgraph/jsxgraph_website/src/resources/plugins/_plugins.section.md

 JSXGraph can be embedded into various systems as a plugin or through filter mechanisms, enabling seamless integration into platforms such as Moodle, STACK, Jupyter Notebook, and static HTML pages.
 This flexibility allows educators and developers to enhance digital learning environments with interactive mathematical visualizations across diverse technical contexts.

-# Moodle – Learning Management System
+# Moodle

 ![Moodle]({{ relBase }}/media/logos-external/logo-moodle.png)

-The JSXGraph filter for Moodle enables function plotting and dynamic geometry constructions with JSXGraph within a Moodle platform.
+The JSXGraph filter for the learning management system Moodle enables function plotting and dynamic geometry constructions with JSXGraph within a Moodle platform.
 Using the JSXGraph filter makes it a lot easier to embed JSXGraph constructions into Moodle online documents, e.g. in contents like page, quiz, link, ... .

 [Moodle JSXGraph Filter](https://moodle.org/plugins/filter_jsxgraph)